trs/pure-stream/docs/PureStream.md

 ## `end`
 > Ends a stream gracefully.
-> Takes an optional value
+> Takes an optional value that is written to the stream before end.

 ```js
 import {PureStream} from 'pure-stream';